 In many industries, it is important to check the temperature at various critical points.
 It can be for preventing breakdowns or running temperature-dependent tests.
 These can be pipes containing temperate water for which knowledge of the fluctuation is desired.
 With one of Xtel’s thermocouples, type T, you get an accurate point measurement between -270 ° C and 400 ° C. It contains Dual Cold Function that enables it to measure thermocouple temperature at two points and simultaneously measure room temperature for accurate calculation.

-Several sensor types developed by Xtel:
+Several sensor modules developed by Xtel:

 Several sensors can be combined in one solution.

 - Temperature in specific locations up to 1250 degrees

 - Operations time